Moon Bloodgood

-Korinna Moon Bloodgood (born September 20, 1975) is an American actress and model, known for her role as Lieutenant Blair Williams in the 2009 film Terminator Salvation and as Anne Glass in the TNT television series Falling Skies (2011–2015).
+Moon Bloodgood (born September 20, 1975) is an American actress and model, known for her roles as Anne Glass in the TNT television series Falling Skies (2011–2015) and Vera in the 2012 film The Sessions.

 Early life

 Bloodgood was born in Alliance, Nebraska, on September 20, 1975, but was raised in Anaheim, California.
 Her father, Shell Bloodgood, is American, and her mother, Sang Cha, is South Korean.
 Her father was stationed in South Korea, where he met her mother.